Why Is There No Option for Continuous Recording

 NOTE: Setting one or more cameras to continuous recording will decrease the days of storage for recordings in your hard drive.
 To know how many days of recordings, your DVR/NVR can currently store, go to Menu> Search > General (tab).
 Click on the Date calendar.
 The number of days in red is the number of days the oldest recordings are stored.
 Here's an example:

-Here's what the back of a MaxRanger4K™ looks like and also showing the microSD card slot.
+For example, here's what the back of a MaxRanger4K™ Power Hub (NVW-MR4K) looks like, showing the microSD card slot.

 Stand-alone Cameras are designed to start recording when triggered (e.g. detect motion, person, sound) regardless of whether it is battery-powered or not, then stop recording when there are no more events.